node-red/node-red.github.io/docs/practice/designing.md

 *`msg` is a JavaScript object that contains a key-value structure like JSON.
 While a `msg` transits across multiple nodes, the nodes use some keys and values of the `msg`.
 If two or more nodes of them use the same key for different their own purposes, preparing `msg` for input of the nodes is so difficult.*

-*Therefore, policies of key-value structure are needed and this subsection describes it as such as followings,*
+*Therefore, policies of key-value structure are needed and this subsection describes it as followings,*

 * *Top-level keys of `msg` are used to control the functionality of node*
 * *`msg.payload` is used as input parameters of a process of a node*